wferebee/Redux-Shopping-Cart/README.md

 * npm start - to run the program locally

 ## Issues:
-* Upon first opening the page, the bottom "add to cart button" and bttery image are not the right size, I am looking into possible reasons for this problem.
+* Upon first opening the page, the bottom "add to cart button" and battery image are not the right size, I am looking into possible reasons for this problem.
 Upon first inspection, it appears it could be a rendering problem caused by windows 10 actually.
-Will look into further and fix asap.
+Will look into further and fix ASAP.

 ## Future changes:
 * Put components and their corresponding css files into their own folders just for orgainization.